Get

 Image Credit: Pixel-Shot, Shutterstock

 Some might argue that “white” is not a color but a lack thereof.
-However, it is still important to have on this list.
+However, it is still important to have it on this list.
 Solid white cats have one or two copies of the dominant white gene.
-Approximately 75% of cats with two copies are deaf and, if only one copy is present, 60% are deaf or have some form of hearing impairment.
+Approximately 75% of cats with two copies are deaf, and if only one copy is present, 60% are deaf or have some form of hearing impairment.
 White cats often have blue or amber eyes or one eye of each color.
 Turkish Angoras and Persians are breeds that can sport a close-to-solid white coat.

 6. Blue (Gray)